Metaplastic carcinoma

-Metaplastic carcinoma, otherwise known as metaplastic carcinoma of the breast (MCB), is a heterogeneous group of cancers that exhibit varied patterns of metaplasia and differentiation along multiple cell lines.
+Metaplastic carcinoma, otherwise known as metaplastic breast cancer (MBC), is a heterogeneous group of cancers that exhibit varied patterns of metaplasia and differentiation along multiple cell lines.
 This rare and aggressive form of breast cancer is characterized as being composed of a mixed group of neoplasms containing both glandular and non-glandular patterns with epithelial and/or mesenchymal components.
 It accounts for fewer than 1% of all breast cancer diagnoses.
-It is most closely associated with invasive ductal carcinoma of no special type.
-(IDC), and shares similar treatment approaches.
-Relative to IDC, MCB generally has higher histological grade and larger tumor size at time of diagnosis, with a lower incidence of axillary lymph node involvement.
-MCB tumors are typically estrogen receptor (ER), progesterone receptor (PR), and human epidermal growth factor-2 (HER-2) negative, meaning hormone therapy is generally not an effective treatment option, which correlates to a relatively poor prognosis.
-MCB was first recognized as a distinct pathological entity in 2000 by the World Health Organization.
+It is most closely associated with invasive ductal carcinoma of no special type (IDC), and shares similar treatment approaches.
+Relative to IDC, MBC generally has higher histological grade and larger tumor size at time of diagnosis, with a lower incidence of axillary lymph node involvement.
+MBC tumors are typically estrogen receptor (ER), progesterone receptor (PR), and human epidermal growth factor-2 (HER-2) negative, meaning hormone therapy is generally not an effective treatment option, which correlates to a relatively poor prognosis.
+MBC was first recognized as a distinct pathological entity in 2000 by the World Health Organization.

 Classification

-Owing to its relatively recent pathological distinction, multiple classification systems have been adopted for MCB among different organizations and research groups.
-The World Health Organization classifies MCB under two categories: Epithelial-type and mixed-type.
+Owing to its relatively recent pathological distinction, multiple classification systems have been adopted for MBC among different organizations and research groups.
+The World Health Organization classifies MBC under two categories: epithelial-type and mixed-type.
 The epithelial-type is further classified as squamous cell carcinoma, adenocarcinoma with spindle cell differentiation, and adenosquamous carcinoma.
 The mixed-type is further classified as carcinoma with chondroid metaplasia, carcinoma with osseous metaplasia, and carcinosarcoma.
-Wargotz et al. proposed a classification system for MCB according to its cytopathological features.
-These classifications are spindle cell, squamous cells, matrix-producing, carcinosarcoma, and MCB with osteoclastic giant cell.
+Wargotz et al. proposed a classification system for MBC according to its cytopathological features.
+These classifications are spindle cell, squamous cells, matrix-producing, carcinosarcoma, and MBC with osteoclastic giant cell.
 Another research group, Oberman et al., proposed a classification system consisting of spindle cell carcinoma, invasive ductal carcinoma with extensive squamous metaplasia, and invasive ductal carcinoma with pseudosarcomatous metaplasia.
-The lack of consensus between these various classification systems for MCB has led to complications in both clinical practice and research studies.
+The lack of consensus between these various classification systems for MBC has led to complications in both clinical practice and research studies.

-Risk Factors
+Risk factors

-In most MCB cases, patients are women over the age of 50, indicating that age is a major factor in determining the risk of developing MCB.
-Genetics are another primary risk factor for developing MCB.
+In most MBC cases, patients are women over the age of 50, indicating that age is a major factor in determining the risk of developing MBC.
+Genetics are another primary risk factor for developing MBC.
 Genetic mutations and family history both correlate to higher risk.

-Signs & Symptoms
+Signs and symptoms

-The most commonly presenting symptom of MCB is a rapidly growing, palpable mass of the breast.
+The most commonly presenting symptom of MBC is a rapidly growing, palpable mass of the breast.
 If the tumor has metastasized, more severe symptoms will be presented, depending on the site of metastasis.